zbwright/StreamHub-Android-SDK/README.md

 Get the fresh StreamHub-Android-SDK from Github

+1. Start with an existing project or create a new one

 1. Right click on your project and select 'Open Module Settings'

 2. Select the **'+'** button on the top left corner of window